manymodels/public-ai/seminar.md

 Over the course of the seminar, we will consider different models of public AI, lessons from both history and from AI, general theories of public investment and of regulation, as well as many different arguments for and against public AI.
 Four themes will guide our considerations: public benefit, public accountability, market failure, and political narratives.

+Organizers: Joshua Tan (Oxford, Metagov), SJ Klein (Berkman, Interlace), Nick Garcia (Public Knowledge)

 ## Details
-- Organizers: Joshua Tan (Oxford, Metagov), Alex Krasodomski (Chatham House), B Cavello (Aspen Digital)
 - Format: the seminar is invite-only.
 The first half of the seminar, reserved for invited talks, is recorded via Zoom and posted online.
 Notes from the entire seminar will be summarized without named attribution under the Chatham House rule.
 - Meeting times: every Tuesday from 11am - 1pm ET over Zoom.
 - Recordings and notes will be posted online at [https://publicai.network/seminar](https://publicai.network/seminar).
-- Previous organizers: SJ Klein (Berkman, Interlace), Nick Garcia (Public Knowledge).

 ## Goals
 The Public AI Seminar has two parallel objectives: